 39. Look at Other Photographer’s Wedding Shots for Inspiration

-It’s a good idea to browse other photographer’s work for inspiration and motivation for your own.
-This is a great way to get inspired, find new ideas, and learn how to better use your equipment.
+It’s a good idea to browse other photographers’ work for inspiration and motivation for your own.
+This is a great way to get inspired, find new ideas, and learn how to use your equipment better.

 40. Don’t Feel Discouraged

-Capturing weddings is no simple task and it’s easy to get discouraged.
-Don’t let negative feedback or the work of other photographer’s discourage you- turn that negative into a learning opportunity that helps improve future work.
+Capturing weddings is no simple task, and getting discouraged is easy.
+Don’t let negative feedback or the work of other photographers discourage you.
+Turn that negative into a learning opportunity that helps improve future work.

 Conclusion

-In conclusion, these tips should aid you in preparing for your next wedding shoot!
-Remember to use the right settings, have back ups, capture the most special moments, and give your client exactly the memories they are wanting.
+These tips should aid you in preparing for your next wedding shoot!
+Remember to use the right settings, have backups, capture the most special moments, and give your client the memories they want.